 A cycle path 2.5 kilometres long will be built along road 939, between Torpavägen and Torkeltorpsvägen.
 Construction of the new cycle path will hopefully begin in late winter 2017.
 The hope is that the cycle path will be ready for the 2018 cycling season.

 Guntoftavägen in Särö, Kungsbacka Municipality

-Planning is in progress for construction of a separate cycle path along the road.
-Construction is planned to begin in 2017, with completion in the autumn.
+Construction is going on of a separate cycle path along the road.
+Construction begun in 2017, with completion in spring 2018.

 Question 9 - What does the no. 1 on Kattegattleden signs mean?

 Kattegattleden is Sweden’s first cycle path to be designated as a national tourist cycle path – hence the no. 1 on the signs.

 Question 10 - What do no motor vehicles and mixed traffic mean?